 - Ohio State

-Wolfe had plans to begin taking more official visits in April, which has been corralled by the coronavirus.
+Wolfe planned to begin taking more official visits in April, which were corralled by the coronavirus.
 He’s unofficially visited each school on his list, and even Nick Saban and Jeremy Pruitt visited Hardin County to watch him play.

 “I am looking for a place that can develop me as a player and a person,” Wolfe said.
 “I want them to develop me off the field as much as on the field.
 I want a program that is historically successful.”

 According to 247Sports‘ Crystal Ball predictions back in March 2020, the four-star recruit wouldn’t stay in-state and head to Columbus to join Ryan Day’s Buckeyes.

 College coaches likely salivate when they see Wolfe’s size on the gridiron.